 Seleno-Methionine contains 200 mcg of bioavailable selenium per capsule.
 Seleno-Methionine may be a useful dietary adjunct for individuals wishing to supplement with this important trace mineral.

 Selenium (from seleno-methionine) - 200 mcg

-Other ingredients: Cellulose, gelatin (capsule), vegetable stearate and silica.
+Other ingredients: Cellulose, gelatin (vegetable capsule), and ascorbyl palmitate.